KevinJChen/MCSemanticSegmentation/docs/final.md

 ## Project Summary

 Our goal for this project went through many iterations, trying to figure out a project that was feasible and would pique our interest.
-We settled on
+We had some crazy ideas before (agent battle royale), but settled on prediction of each pixel of the player perspective.
+This includes labeling of Minecraft structures including trees, house, and lake as classes.
+The obstacle was using Malmo's functionality to get location of block, determine whether or not it was in player's view, figure the type of block/entity, and the structure that it was apart of.
+Part of our list of prioirities included increasing efficiency of our model which was evaluated using the metrics explained in the Evaluation section.

 ## Approaches